-Emergency Evacuation Backpack List – Metropolis Magazine
+Emergency Evacuation Backpack List | Metropolis Japan

 Next to bed

 Remember, it probably won’t be at a convenient time.
-Since we usually spend about one third of the day in bed, it is a good idea to always keep a set of outdoor clothing, shoes, socks, and a small flashlight next to or under the bed.
+Since we usually spend about one third of the day in bed, keep a set of outdoor clothing, shoes, socks, and a small flashlight or headlamp next to or under the bed.

-Note: This article was originally published on February 20, 2017 by Joan Bailey, but has been updated and rewritten for accuracy on April 21, 2026 by the Metropolis team.
+For further information regarding disaster preparedness, read about what to do in an earthquake in Japan and what to do in a medical emergency in Japan.